 Weaver's Aged Mocha Java Coffee is a beautifully crafted coffee that is made with a special blend of coffee beans that are aged for between two to eight years.
 The aging process gives the coffee a unique flavor profile that is characterized by notes of fresh-cut cedar, sweet berries, and wine.
 Weaver's Aged Mocha Java Coffee is a great choice for coffee lovers who appreciate a smooth, low-acidity coffee with a complex flavor.

-Our Java Blue Batavia comes from a producer name Tobing.
-He owns approximately 50 Hectares of coffee farms in West Java province, exactly Ciwidey sub-district.
-He has planted coffee in Ciwidey area since 2005.
-Besides, he also collects parchment from small farmers around his estate.
-Yearly, the production is about 80-90 tons of green beans from his own estate and small farmers and this keeps expanding.
-Many specialty coffee roasters from Jakarta, Singapore, and Australia purchase micro-lots of coffee from him.
+Our Java Blue Batavia Coffee is grown by a coffee farmer named Tobing who owns approximately fifty hectares of coffee farms in West Java, in the Ciwidey sub-district.
+Tobing has planted best arabica coffee in the area since 2005.
+He also collects coffees from farmers around his estate.
+Yearly, the coffee production is about 80-90 tons of green beans from his own estate and the estates of small farmers, and this volume keeps expanding.
+Many specialty coffee roasters from Jakarta, Singapore and Australia purchase micro-lots of his coffee.

 The volcanic soil on the side of this mountain is very fertile and many other crops, from potatoes to cacao, share space with the coffee.
 Recently, exporters and other professionals in the coffee industry have been working with the agricultural communities there to foster a resurgence in Specialty Coffee's best coffee beans.
 The terrain is so steep that even four-wheel-drive vehicles become useless about 3,000 feet, and you move up on foot.
 Coffee cherries are still brought back down to the collection point via scooter.

 The History of Coffee Beans in Java